Author: Vanessa Ngan, Staff Writer, 2012.

 Treatment requires removing responsible jewellery.

 Test your metal items to see if they contain nickel.
-Obtain a nickel-testing kit from your dermatologist or pharmacist.
-The kit consists of two small bottles of clear fluid; one contains dimethylglyoxime and the other ammonium hydroxide.
+Obtain a nickel-testing kit from your dermatologist, pharmacist, or online.
+The kit consists of one or two small bottles of clear fluid (dimethylglyoxime and ammonium hydroxide).
 When mixed in the presence of nickel, a pink colour results.

-Apply a drop from each bottle on to the metal item to be tested – first try it on a 10-cent coin.
+Apply a drop of the fluid on to the metal item to be tested — first, try it on a 10-cent coin.
 Use a cotton bud to rub gently – observe the colour on the bud.
 If it remains clear, the item has no free nickel and will not cause dermatitis.
-If it is pink, it contains nickel and may cause problems if the metal touches your skin.
-The chemicals will not harm your jewellery.
+If it is pink, it contains nickel and may cause problems if the item touches your skin.
+These chemicals will not harm your jewellery.

 Your dermatologist may have further specific advice, particularly if you are highly sensitive to nickel or other metals.